Student Work and Active Learning Activities

 2. Reflective & Metacognitive Outcomes

 Students reflect on how their understanding of money and careers has evolved.
 Identify financial risks and opportunities in their own projected lifestyle.
-In the end they evaluate mistakes in financial scenarios and propose improved decisions.
+In the end, they evaluate mistakes in financial scenarios and propose improved decisions.

 3. Personal Finance Monthly Infographic Creation